One of the worst things a narcissist tries to do is label you.

 This is part of the gaslighting treatment and

 while the only person you have any control over is yourself,

-I once wrote a poem about how other people in my family told me how to spend my money and what music to listen to and how to dress and what foods to eat.
-I wrote how it bothered me to be controlled.
-This was not a saga of teenage rebellion against parental authority––I actually wrote this poem when I was thirty-four years old.
+When I was a young adult, I began to feel uncomfortable when the narcissist told me how to spend my money and what music to listen to and how to dress and what foods to eat.
+I was young and starting out and yet I already felt something wasn’t right about the way I was being treated.
+I hated to be controlled, but this was not a saga of teenage rebellion against parental authority––this controlling happened far into my adult life.
+I actually wrote a poem when I was thirty-four years old about it.
 It was a vague and shaky beginning to my awakening, but it would take me another ten years to fully wake up.

 What was so weird about this poem is that I shared it with one of my sisters who told me it was a very selfish poem.
 She said it was all about me—

 Me wanting to listen to whatever music I liked,